 Other types of Australian native bees can also be great crop pollinators.
 Our native blue banded bees, teddy bear bees and carpenter bees can perform a special type of pollination called buzz pollination (see Aussie Bee Issue 11 and Issue 12).
 This could make them ideal pollinators of crops such as tomatoes, kiwi fruit, eggplants, blueberries, cranberries and chilli peppers.
 The commercial honey bee, Apis mellifera, cannot perform buzz pollination.

-Research is well underway on how to use blue banded bees for commercial greenhouse tomato pollination.
-A three year research project at the University of Adelaide has already discovered how to breed these native bees year-round in large numbers and has demonstrated their effectiveness as greenhouse tomato pollinators.
-Read Katja's report on the current status of this blue banded bee research.
+A research project at the University of Adelaide made substantial progress in finding ways to use blue banded bees for commercial greenhouse tomato pollination.
+The researchers discovered how to breed these native bees year-round in large numbers and demonstrated their effectiveness as greenhouse tomato pollinators.
+See: Blue Banded Bee Research Report.

 Using native blue banded bees for greenhouse tomato pollination is a much better option than introducing European bumblebees for this purpose.

-Keep up to date with the latest research results with Aussie Bee Online!
+Find out more about crop pollination with blue banded bees in Aussie Bee Online!
 For example, Article 9 of Aussie Bee Online explains Melissa Bell's ground breaking study at the University of Western Sydney showing that blue banded bees are efficient glasshouse tomato pollinators; and in Article 8, Les Dollin explains how to make your own nest blocks to support the blue banded bees in your garden.